foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_help_func.rst

    +---------------------+----------------+---------------------------------------------------------+
 ..

-The implementation of this function computes the new data pointer based on the offset vector and it sets the shape of the output tensor according to the size vector.
-The ``mem_stride`` fields are copied from input to output, so it’s possible that after this operation, the output tensor is not a contiguous block of data.
+This function computes the new data pointer based on the offset vector and it sets the shape of the output tensor according to the size vector.
+The ``mem_stride`` fields are copied from the input to the output, so after this operation, the output tensor might
+not be a contiguous block of data.

 The function also reduces the rank of the output tensor if requested by the configuration.
-Only dimensions with a size of 1 can be removed.
-Data format and quantization parameters are copied from input to output tensor.
+Only the dimensions with a size of 1 can be removed.
+Data format and quantization parameters are copied from the input to the output tensor.

-The capacity field of the output is the input capacity decremented with the same value as used to increment the data pointer.
+The capacity field of the output is the input capacity decremented with the same value as that used to increment the data pointer.

 The function prototype: